Gangadharkuratti/Day-1_python-course/README.md

   - program to find the whether a given username contains less than 10 characters or not
   - program to find whether a given name is present in list or not
   - program to print grade of the students

+## completed (Day_6)
+ - practice set 6 ✅

+## programs
+  - program to print a table of a number entered by the user using for loop
+  - program to greet persons in list 'l' which starts with 's'
+  - program to print a table of a number entered by the user using while loop
+  - program to find whether a given number is prime or not
+  - program to find the sum of first n natural numbers